How To Paint Desert Night Sky

 You want to keep the very center of that sponge line “bright” but blur the edges so they blend in with the rest of the sky.
 Work FAST so your white doesn’t dry.
 Sponge it “out” into the rest of the colors.
 When you “blur the line” don’t add more color to your sponge, just use the sponge to dry and sort of drag the paint and get it to be lighter.

 11. Paint other sponged areas “here and there” with white then sponge dioxazine purple over the white.

 These sponge areas aren’t as profound as that first line.
 They are subtle.
-I made sponged areas in the dioxazine purple area of the sky.
 First I dabbed on white lightly.
 Then I dabbed dioxazine purple back over the white to make them look more subtle.